 Many places don't have sandy beaches, so the surf fishermen and fisherwomen must navigate rocky bottoms.
 For example this place at Montauk.

-The easy way.
+Surf fishing the easy way.
 Surf fishing doesn't always have to be such a strenuous activity.

 Some surf fishermen fish many, or all of these ways, depending on the place and season.
 Surf fishing for striped bass is fun however you do it.